Bootstrapping a Django App with Cognito: Django Stars Insights

 On a high-view level the authentication process will look like that:

-Bootstrapping Django App with Cognito: Personal Experience 1
+Bootstrapping a Django App with Cognito: Django Stars Insights 1

 Cognito and Django: Bootstrapping an App